ESIP is seeking an Executive Director! Find the position posting here.

 ESIP does not pay indirect costs in addition to the budget for deliverables.

-The ESIP Lab can provide AWS cloud services for your project up to $7,000 (these costs would not need to be included in your budget).
+The ESIP Lab can provide access to AWS cloud services for your project, and these costs won’t need to be included in your project budget.
+Please reach out to ESIP to discuss the details and how we can support your project.

 How to Apply